-The study area is comprised of a variety of zoning districts.
+The study area several zoning districts.
 The largest zoning district is S-1 Suburban which is applied to most of the western half of the study area.
-A large M-1, Manufacturing and Light Industrial zoned area is oriented along the Trunk Highway Two corridor.
+A large M-1, Manufacturing and Light Industrial zoned area is oriented along the Trunk Highway 2 corridor.
 R-1, Residential and O, Open zoning make up the remaining zoning designations in the northeast corner of the study area.
 A significant amount of land is also covered by the SO, Shoreland Overlay zone because several rivers and streams cross through the area.

 The predominant land use in the study area is undeveloped land.
-Development is clustered adjacent to major roads in the area: Midway Road, Morris Thomas Road, Highway Two, and Hermantown Road.
+Development is clustered adjacent to major roads in the area: Midway Road, Morris Thomas Road, Highway 2, and Hermantown Road.
 Much of the interior of parcels and lands are undeveloped.